 Wives have to remember that they're not going to be able to fix their husband's midlife crisis - only he can do that.
 The best way to help him to choose for himself to do this is not to push too hard and make him feel worse.
 So give him space.

-#2 - Don't Label the Problem.
+Don't Label the Problem.
 It's okay to seek to understand what's happening with your husband, but be careful what you call it.
-For a lot of men any kind of suggestion of a mental health problem, such as a midlife crisis or depression, is a big, big turn off.
+For a lot of men any kind of suggestion of a mental health problem, such as a midlife crisis or being depressed, is a big, big turn off.
 If you label his problem you could very easily lose his willingness to listen to your suggestions of ways to help.

-#5 - Give Hints at the Possible Problem.
+Give Hints at the Possible Problem.
 Another reason not to focus on the symptoms of a husband midlife crisis is because what's a whole lot more important is discovering what the underlying cause could possibly be.
 When you have an idea of the possible causes you can be a lot more helpful.
-Some causes of midlife crisis for men I've worked with recently have been not getting that promotion last year and now feeling stuck in a career that has stagnated; he really doesn't enjoy being a father (sorry, but this can be true); unhappy in the marriage; dissatisfied with how his life has turned out.
+Some causes of midlife crisis for men I've worked with recently have been not getting that promotion last year and now feeling stuck in a career that has stagnated; he really doesn't enjoy being a dad (sorry, but this can be true); unhappy and has complaints about the marriage; dissatisfied with how his life has turned out.

 A husband midlife crisis can be very complicated.
 Often there are multiple causes for a midlife crisis.
 How wives respond can make a huge difference in the responses of their husbands.
 Although, I must say that husbands' responses are their responsibility, and even though wives can be big influencers, ultimately the response is all up to him.